Do I Need a Lawyer for a Dog Bite?

 Dog owners also may not be liable if you were trespassing on private property when the dog bit you.
 This is often grounds for provocation of the dog.
 It is contingent on you to prove that the dog attacked you unprovoked.

-Why You Need to Hire a Lawyer in the Event of a Dog Bite Injury
+Why You Need to Hire an Experienced Attorney in the Event of a Dog Bite Injury

 In the event of a minor injury, if the owner agrees to pay the medical bills and you can settle it between you, it’s not always necessary to involve a lawyer.
 If serious injuries or trauma are incurred, then you should consult a lawyer immediately.